 - More Integrations – ConvertKit and Aweber both support all the major platforms.
 Both integrate with Facebook, Shopify, WordPress and BigCommerce.
 But Aweber does have more (150) integrations available for it.

-You can create tags based on clicks inside Aweber, which does allow for more personalised email campaigns inside your lists.
+You can create tags based on clicks inside Aweber, which does allow for more personalized email campaigns inside your lists.
 For instance, say you send out an email about new iPhone apps, and there’s a link inside it to an iPhone App Development course.
 If someone clicks on this link, you can tag them as interested in your iPhone App Development course.

 With this tag in place, you can then send them a separate email the next day or several days later with a discount code for your course.
 Make sense?
 It’s very simple to set-up and implement and it works great.
-But even with this feature in place, Aweber’s automation abilities still pale in comparison to ConvertKit, ActiveCampaign and even MailChimp.
+But even with this feature in place, Aweber’s automation abilities still pale in comparison to ConvertKit, ActiveCampaign, and even MailChimp.

 - When a user subscribes to a list